 Watch the EC with a VPN

 A good VPN comes with a couple of great advantages.
-One of these benefits is increased internet freedom (to watch the EC, for example).
+One of these benefits is increased internet freedom (to watch Euro 2020, for example).
 How is this possible?
 Well, a VPN anonymizes your internet traffic by connect to a VPN server in another country.
 Most good VPNs will have servers in countries all around the globe.
 After you connect to a VPN server in a different country, your connection will get a local IP address corresponding to that server.

 In practice, this means that connecting to a VPN server in the Netherlands will change your displayed IP address to a Dutch one, no matter whether you’re in the US, China or somewhere else.
 Many websites and apps primarily rely on users’ IP addresses to determine where they are.
 In other words: if you connect to a VPN server in Europe, many streaming services will think you actually are in Europe and give you access to European live streams.
 A VPN, therefore, can help you get around online internet restrictions.